 Inspired by Github and Tableau Software, we decided to not pursue venture capital.
 We wanted to build our business on our terms.
-We wanted to build something towards being Captains of our own ship and away from the VC-fueled boom-or-bust businesses that litter the landscape.
+We wanted to build something around being Captains of our own ship and away from the VC-fueled boom-or-bust businesses that litter the landscape.

 So we hustled our butts off.

-Jen, Ryan, Tyler, Spencer and I created Outdoorsy 1.0.
+Along with our partners, we created Outdoorsy 1.0.
 Our first website wasn’t pretty, but it worked.
 If you are not completely embarrassed by your first release, then you released too late.
 And we were embarrassed.

 The day our site went live, we got our first renter.
 We had no RVs for her to rent in her area but she was insistent that we take her credit card.
 She wanted to be the first customer on our site.
 We will never forget her and the excitement that she conveyed.
 RV owners began to call in to ask Spencer how they could earn a second income listing their RVs on Outdoorsy.